Download the Application Form

 Note: Please use one form for each applicant signed on behalf of the National Hockey Association and by applicant.

 For the selection of participants, the FIH Development & Coaching Committee will look at the qualifications of the applicants, but will also ensure that as many countries as possible will have the opportunity to participate.
-FIH will send registration invitations to selected participants.
+FIH will send registration invitations to selected participants before 29 April.
 Those applicants who are unsuccessful will also receive a reply.

 National Associations should state their order of priority if submitting an application for more than one potential participant.
 They should also provide complete information about the qualifications and experience of each applicant.